-I believe in second chances, even three or four because I am not perfect and I forget to turn things in also.
-I still put X’s in the grade book and if they fail to turn the assignment in, it stays an X and is calculated into a zero, but I hunt down my kids.
-I print out progress reports every week, high light missing assignments, and call home.
-Now most of my students do the work and I do not have to beg them to turn it in, but there is always those few I have to stay on.
+I believe in second chances, even three or four because I am not perfect, and I forget to turn things in also.
+I still put X’s in the grade book, and if they fail to turn the assignment in, it stays an X and is calculated into a zero, but I hunt down my kids.
+I print out weekly progress reports, highlight missing assignments, and call home.
+Now, most of my students do the work, and I do not have to beg them to turn it in, but there are always those few I have to stay on.
 I know what you are thinking, “You are not doing them any favors by doing this.
 You are making more work for yourself.”
-Yes, I am aware of this, but if they complete the assignment, the practice the skill and that is what is most important.
+Yes, I am aware of this, but if they complete the assignment, they practice the skill, which is the most important thing.
 Learning.
-Usually when they do not complete an assignment, it is because they do not understand it, not because they are being spiteful, I am discussing the majority of students, not the few knuckle heads that are just stubborn.
+Usually, when they do not complete an assignment, it is because they do not understand it, not because they are being spiteful, I am discussing the majority of students, not the few knuckleheads that are just stubborn.

-Yes, it is important for them to turn things in on time, but it is more important for them to learn.
-Yes, there should be a late work penalty, but there should not be a zero if they did the assignment.
+Yes, it is important for them to turn things in on time, but it is more critical for them to learn.
+Yes, there should be a late work penalty, but there should not be zero if they did the assignment.
 Give them hope that they can catch up and there are second chances.
-Ask why they did not do the assignment and you may find it wasn’t because they just didn’t care, it maybe they didn’t understand it or maybe there is something going on at home that you are not aware of.
+Ask why they did not do the assignment, and you may find it wasn’t because they just didn’t care, maybe they didn’t understand it, or maybe there is something going on at home that you are unaware of.
 Our students are just kids, and balancing personal lives and work responsibilities is not something they have mastered yet.
-So by all means lecture and fuss, but take it late and put the partial credit.
-Remember we are not perfect and at the end of the day, it is about learning, not whether or not an assignment should be turned in on time.
+So, by all means, lecture and fuss, but take it late and put the partial credit.
+Remember, we are not perfect; at the end of the day, it is about learning, not whether or not an assignment should be turned in on time.